chinhdd/Quant_Test/catalog-2.md

 **3. Describe each of their work flow: WHAT are they responsible for?
 WHEN, WHERE and WHAT do they work?**

     [Answer]
-	There are three main processes in whole sale activities as follows, pre-sale activities (marked ad PS), sale activities (marked as SL) and post-sale activities (marked as PO)

-	1. Pre-sale activities
-		1.1.
-Planning
-			1.1.1.
-Product analyze
-			1.1.2.
-Competitor research
-			1.1.3.
-Prospect identification
-			1.1.4.
-Make presentation about entire company
-			1.1.5.
-Make presentation about sale status of the company 1.1.6.
-Set sale target
-		1.2.
-Preparing for call
-			1.2.1.
-Qualify the customer
-			1.2.2.
-Define some questions to ask customers while calling
-	2. Sale activities
-		2.1.
-Contact to customer
-			2.1.1.
-Call to customer
-			2.1.2.
-Have a meeting
-			2.1.3.
-Determine customer's requirement and resistance
-		2.2.
-Close the sale
-			2.2.1.
-Negotiate the rules
-			2.2.2.
-Discuss about customer requirement
-			2.2.3.
-Sign the contract
-	3. Post-sale activities
-		3.1.
-Get customer's feedback
-		3.2.
-Customer support and prepare for the next sale

 	There are many activities in whole sale process, but we can gather it to three group activities as below.
 	- Pre-sale activities (marked as PS)
 	- Sale activities (marked as SL)